reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

 ## Save the model

-After comparing machine learning models that you've trained across experiment runs, you can choose the best performing model.
-To use the best performing model, save the model and use it to generate predictions.
+After comparing machine learning models that you've trained across experiment runs, you can choose the best-performing model.
+To use the best-performing model, save the model and use it to generate predictions.

 1. In the experiment overview, ensure the **View** tab is selected.